 Entering my mother in law’s kitchen and viewing a huge jelly roll pan of pumpkin bars gracing her counter top is the first memory I have of holidays in her home.
 Isn’t it amazing how smells, sights, and a great recipe can bring back a flood of memories to the forefront?

 This easy pumpkin bar recipe has been in the family for a long time.
 In fact, the only recipe I have of it is just the ingredients scribbled on a piece of scratch paper – no directions.

-Since I wanted to provide some Healthy Holiday Recipes for you all, I had fun experimenting with this tried and true pumpkin bar recipe.
+Since I wanted to also provide some Healthy Holiday Recipes for you all, I had fun experimenting with this tried and true pumpkin bar recipe, so I’m giving you my original and the healthier version.

 Recipe: Easy Pumpkin Bars